the-fellowship-co/facade/docs/getting_started/intro.md

 ### How it works?

-1. **Architect with blocks** to abstract individual business units like order, payment, shipping etc..
+1. **Architect with blocks** to abstract different domains of your business
 2. **Communicate between blocks** either synchronously or asynchronously with just a function call.
 3. **Expose blocks to frontends** using gate, a GraphQL gateway.
 4. **Deploy blocks and gates** instantly using a single cli command.